The Ultimate Guide for Cloud Penetration Testing [2024]

 Other Factors

-In this regard, both these factors blend ahead to add to the intricacy of cloud penetration testing.
-Moreover, when data encryption is added to this list, it can widely worsen the circumstances for auditors as the organization being audited might be unwilling to offer encryption services keys.
+In this regard, both these factors blend to add to the intricacy of cloud penetration testing.
+Moreover, when data encryption is added to this list, it can widely worsen the circumstances for auditors, as the organization being audited might be unwilling to offer encryption services keys.

 Types & Methods of Cloud Penetration Testing

-It is a widely famous aspect that cloud penetration testing is generally divided into 3 types of penetration testing techniques that are described below:
+It is a widely known fact that cloud penetration testing is generally divided into 3 types of penetration testing techniques, that are described below:

 Black Box Penetration Testing

-A Black Box Test is carried out in strict circumstances where a penetration tester would not have any previous knowledge or any kind of User IDs and Passwords.
+A Black Box Test is carried out in strict circumstances where a penetration tester would not have any previous knowledge or any kind of User ID or password.
 This is the same manner in which the actual black hat hackers functionalize their attempts to gain access to any datasets of an organization.

 Tools used for Black Box Penetration Testing are Selenium, Applitools, Microsoft Coded UI, etc.